Skip To Content

 We also partner with community organizations to lead cleanups of the park and the St. Louis Riverfront, resulting in the removal of hundreds of pounds of trash from entering the Mississippi River – and subsequently the Gulf of Mexico and Atlantic Ocean – and keeping St. Louis' "front door" looking amazing.

-Conservation Impacts in 2024:
+Conservation Impacts in 2025:

-• This year, we introduced a new ecological monitor volunteer position.
+• Through our co-managed volunteer program with the park, we continued to support the Ecological Monitor volunteer position.
 These volunteers help document the park’s wildlife, providing valuable insight for both NPS and the public to better understand the biodiversity within our urban park.